 Diversify your investments with little risk by choosing bonds.

-When you’re ready to take your savings to the next level and invest it, you’ve got options.
-There are mutual funds, stocks and other securities, but these types of investments can be daunting to new investors and returns can fluctuate wildly.
-Instead, consider investing in bonds, where your money will be kept out of reach while it grows at a steady rate.
+When you’re ready to take your savings to the next level and invest it, you’ve got a choice to make.
+There are mutual funds, stocks and other securities in Ireland, but these types of investments can be daunting to new investors and returns can fluctuate wildly.
+Instead, consider investing in bonds, where your money will grow at a steady rate.

 What are bonds?

-A bond is a low-risk investment where you’re lending money to either the Government of Ireland or a company at a fixed interest rate for a predetermined period of time.
-You’ll receive interest payments on your investment on a regular basis, with the principal amount paid back to you at the end of the term.
-Before deciding to invest in bonds, you should carefully compare your options, as some will pose more risk than others.
+A bond is a low-risk investment where you’re lending money to either the Government of Ireland or a company at a fixed interest rate for a predetermined period.
+You’ll receive interest payments on your investment regularly, and at the end of the predetermined term, you’ll get back your initial investment.
+Before investing in bonds, however, you should carefully compare your options as some bonds carry more risk than others.

 Example: How do bonds work?